kgrid-objects/cpic-collection/README.md

 * "recommendation_classification" [string] is the strength/classification of the recommendation from the guideline.
 It should be one of ["Strong", "Moderate", "Weak"]

 ### Representing gudelines in object
 Every guideline from https://www.pharmgkb.org/ has a link to the guideline publication and some supplements to the publication.
-Because the CPIC knowledge objects need to use the guideline informatin from the publication supplements, it is necessary to make a data structure in each object that will represent the guideline.
-As an example, the guideline for codeine and the CYP2D6 enzyme has a supplement with a table containing all of the metabolizer statuses for every allele pair covered by the guideilne:
+Because the CPIC knowledge objects need to use the guideline information from the publication supplements, it is necessary to make a data structure in each object that will represent the guideline.
+As an example, the guideline for codeine and the CYP2D6 enzyme has a supplement with a table containing all necessary metabolization status information for every allele pair covered by the guideilne:

 ![Table image](https://github.com/kgrid/CPIC-objects/blob/master/guidelines/cyp2d6/cpic.png)